binapani-edu/blog/blogs/gurukul-to-gclassroom/content.md

 By the time India gained independence in 1947, *the country's educational landscape had been dramatically reshaped leaving both a legacy of colonial education and a desire for reform.*

+## Scientific Temples: India's Research Renaissance

+> ***Time Period: Pre-Independence (1900s to 1947) to Post-Independence***

+While the colonial education system focused on creating administrators, a parallel movement to establish **indigenous scientific institutions** began in the early 20th century, laying the foundation for India's research ecosystem.

+### Pre-Independence Research Foundations

+The **Indian Institute of Science (IISc)** was established in 1909 in Bangalore, founded by **Jamshetji Tata** with support from the Mysore State.
+It became the cradle for India's scientific leadership, where luminaries like **Homi Bhabha** studied and **C.V.
+Raman** served as the first Indian Director.
+During World War II, IISc pioneered aeronautical engineering education, planting seeds for India's future technological self-reliance.

+Just before independence, **Homi J. Bhabha** established the **Tata Institute of Fundamental Research (TIFR)** in 1945, India's first dedicated nuclear research center.
+This institution would later become pivotal in shaping India's atomic energy program.

+### Post-Independence Scientific Evolution

+After independence, these scientific institutions expanded rapidly under visionary leadership:

+- The **Atomic Energy Establishment** (later renamed **Bhabha Atomic Research Centre**) emerged from TIFR in 1948, with Bhabha's "Three-Stage Nuclear Program" making India self-reliant in atomic energy.

+- **Vikram Sarabhai**, mentored by Bhabha, established **INCOSPAR** (Indian National Committee for Space Research) in 1962, which launched India's space program with the Thumba rocket station in 1963.
+This later transformed into **ISRO** in 1969, with **Abdul Kalam** on the founding team.

+- The **Defence Research and Development Organisation (DRDO)** was formed in 1958, creating Asia's largest defense R&D network.
+Under **Abdul Kalam's** leadership in the 1970s, Projects Devil and Valiant led to the development of Prithvi and Agni missiles.

+These institutions created a unique model of "Science for Society," focusing on applying advanced research to solve India's practical challenges.

 ## New Beginnings: Shaping India's Education System Post-Independence

 > ***Time Period: Post-Independence (1947 CE to present)***